 Here is the July version of the Storybook Cottage as a Gingerbread house

 Red Roof Holiday Cottage has the same shape roofline

 Now I need to explain a little bit about the color of the house.
-Choosing colors always takes me so much time because I am insecure about choosing colors.
 When I saw this drawing from the classic Little Golden Book, "Rudolph the Red-Nose Reindeer" illustrated by Richard Scarry, I said, this is the color I will use.
 But what is problem?
 I didn't have a green color exactly like that.
-Still I figured I had one close enough, but really it's a little off - too yellow-green instead of dark green.
-Oh well, I just have to learn from this mistake.
+I figured I had one close enough, but it's slightly too yellow-green instead of dark green, but it still looks pretty cute.

 Here's how to make the Storybook Holiday Cottage.

 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.

 - Glue - you need a pretty strong glue for this structure - I used Aleene's Fast Grab and Quick Dry Tacky Glues

 - Fine craft sand